flatironinstitute/finufft/README.md

 - C++ compiler
 - GNU make
-- FFTW
+- FFTW3
-- Optional OpenMP (the makefile can be adjusted for single-threaded)
+- Optionally, OpenMP (the makefile can be adjusted for single-threaded)

 For the fortran wrappers

 - Fortran compiler (see settings in the makefile)

 On a fedora linux system, the dependencies can be installed as follows:
 ```bash
 sudo yum install git fftw3 fftw3-devel libgomp
 ```

-On Ubuntu:
+On Ubuntu linux:
 ```bash
 sudo apt-get install git libfftw3-dev
 ```